Ceramic & Glass Analysis

-The simplest form of glass is the single component fused silica (SiO2), but it is costly and difficult to process.
-So most glasses are made with a core component of SiO2, some form of soda as a flux, lime as a stabilizer, and other oxides that impart specific properties on the glass such as color and hardiness.
+The simplest form of glass is the single component fused silica (SiO2); but it is costly and difficult to process.
+As a result, most glasses are made with a core component of SiO2, some form of soda as a flux, lime as a stabilizer, and other oxides that impart specific properties on the glass such as color and hardness.

-Materials scientists work with these components to create glasses that are stronger, more resistant to atmospheric conditions, more effective at controlling radiative heat flow, and to develop many other applications.
-XPS is a very useful technique in this area of study.
+Materials scientists manipulate these components to create glasses that are stronger, highly resistant to atmospheric conditions, more effective at controlling radiative heat flow, and capable of developing further applications.
+XPS, XRF and XRD are very useful techniques in this area of study.

 See how we recommend analyzing ceramics and glass in various scenarios with these resources and product information.